caner-cetin/blog-cansu-dev/_posts/2025-07-16-interacting-with-unofficial-x.md

 ### intro

-this blog post is about Helicon, a project that I started quite a while ago and didnt go so far after authentication.
-Now that I am picking up this project again, I wanted to write a blog post about progression.
+This blog post is about Helicon, a project that I started quite a while ago and didn't go so far after authentication.
+Now that I am picking up this project again, I wanted to write a blog post about the progression and share how the authentication flow works.

 ### why?

-why Helicon, why unofficial API? one and only reason: official API pricing.
-100$ is far too step for an API that once was completely free. you shouldnt pay 100$ for posting peugeot 206 pics daily, and, besides all fun things you could do with gimmick accounts, X API is not worth 100$. value of content you get out of 100$ is not even comparable to other pricegated trade // astronomy APIs.
+Why Helicon, why unofficial API?
+One and only reason: official API pricing. $100 is far too steep for an API that once was completely free.
+You shouldn't pay $100 for posting Peugeot 206 pics daily, and besides all fun things you could do with gimmick accounts, X API is not worth $100.
+The value of content you get out of $100 is not even comparable to other price-gated trade or astronomy APIs.

-also, people are paying "unofficial x API resellers" way too much money. like, idk, 0.10$/1000 tweet information. unofficial API has no rate limits, no restriction, all you need is army of bot accounts to become a reseller. and GQL API is not a top secret information! its not like "unofficial API is too hard to use i must pay resellers", no, its actually pretty easy!
+Also, people are paying "unofficial X API resellers" way too much money - like $0.10 per 1000 tweet information.
+The unofficial API has no rate limits, no restrictions, all you need is an army of bot accounts to become a reseller.
+And the GraphQL API is not top secret information!
+It's not like "unofficial API is too hard to use, I must pay resellers" - no, it's actually pretty easy!

 ### how?

-we will(try to) interact with unofficial API using our library, Helicon. lets begin with the most fundamental and often the trickiest part: Authentication.
-Unlike traditional APIs that might use simple API keys or OAuth flows, Twitter/X's internal mechanisms is a bit different.
+We will (try to) interact with the unofficial API using our library, Helicon.
+Let's begin with the most fundamental and often the trickiest part: Authentication.
+Unlike traditional APIs that might use simple API keys or OAuth flows, Twitter/X's internal mechanisms are a bit different.

 ### more than just a login

-authenticating with X API isnt as simple as sending tokens, now you got the callback, here is your access tokens, etc., no, unofficial API is more than just a normal OAuth2 flow.
+Authenticating with X API isn't as simple as sending tokens - "now you got the callback, here are your access tokens, etc." No, the unofficial API is more than just a normal OAuth2 flow.

 here is a general overview of how authentication with unofficial API looks: